ydb-platform/ydb/ydb/docs/en/core/dev/query-plans-optimization.md

 - Embedded UI

-  You can also build query plan via [Embedded UI](../maintenance/embedded_monitoring/ydb_monitoring.md).
-You need to navigate to database page, go to `Query` section and click on `Explain`:
+  You can also build a query plan via [Embedded UI](../reference/embedded-ui/ydb-monitoring.md).
+You need to navigate to the database page, go to `Query` section and click on `Explain`:

   ![explain_ui](../_assets/explain_ui.png)